 - Anaphylaxis: In rare cases, anaphylaxis has been reported.

-- Dermatologic: Patients have rarely developed exfoliative skin disorders during treatment with DIFLUCAN.
-In patients with serious underlying diseases (predominantly AIDS and malignancy), these have rarely resulted in a fatal outcome.
-Patients who develop rashes during treatment with DIFLUCAN should be monitored closely and the drug discontinued if lesions progress.
+- Dermatologic: Exfoliative skin disorders during treatment with DIFLUCAN have been reported.
+Fatal outcomes have been reported in patients with serious underlying diseases.
+Patients with deep seated fungal infections who develop rashes during treatment with DIFLUCAN should be monitored closely and the drug discontinued if lesions progress.
+Fluconazole should be discontinued in patients treated for superficial fungal infection who develop a rash that may be attributed to fluconazole.

 - Use in Pregnancy: There are no adequate and well-controlled studies of DIFLUCAN in pregnant women.
 Available human data do not suggest an increased risk of congenital anomalies following a single maternal dose of 150 mg.
 A few published case reports describe a rare pattern of distinct congenital anomalies in infants exposed in utero to high dose maternal fluconazole (400-800 mg/day) during most or all of the first trimester.
 These reported anomalies are similar to those seen in animal studies.
 If this drug is used during pregnancy or if the patient becomes pregnant while taking the drug, the patient should be informed of the potential hazard to the fetus (See PRECAUTIONS, Pregnancy.)